Dviros/EDR_SinkHole/README.md

 This simple and stupid method is quite easy to employ, with threats scenarios going from a Rogue Wifi or a compromised DNS server.

+More information can be found in the relevant page.

 ## Which EDR's Affected?
 1. Microsoft's Windows Defender ATP